 - Everyone entering CARE/Crawley, MSB and CVC buildings must undergo a brief health screening, which includes answering several questions about your health and having your temperature taken.
 Following this, you will be given a sticker which must be worn throughout your stay in the building.
 If you show up before a screening station is open, you must go to the screening station within one hour of its opening.
 Screening stations are located on the bridge from Eden Parking Garage to the Medical Sciences Building, CARE/Crawley Atrium and Kresge Auditorium lobby.
 Employees entering the Kettering Laboratory Complex, Vontz Center and on the Reading Campus where there are no screening stations should monitor their own temperature and follow the same guidelines that are being applied at the screening stations.
-Please see the directions for-self screening.
+Please see the Directions for self screening (PDF).

 - All employees must wear a face covering when in a college building except when eating or when alone in private space.
 Homemade face coverings are acceptable.
-Additional information can be found here.

 - All employees must follow proper hand hygiene, use physical distancing (6 feet), and sanitation processes.

 - Anyone not following face covering usage, physical distancing, hygiene and sanitation protocols will be asked to leave the building and could face possible disciplinary action.
-Violations also may lead to the reclosing of the associated lab.
+Violations also may lead to the re-closing of the associated lab.

 - All areas must clean and sanitize their workplace settings throughout the day.
-These efforts will supplement cleaning and sanitizing activities that will occur after hours by our facilities staff.
-Click here for specific directions.
+These efforts will supplement cleaning and sanitizing activities that will occur after hours by our facilities staff. for specific directions.

 - Lab employees must stagger their reporting times to work so all employees do not arrive at the same time.